roedoejet/wordweaver-pre-serverless/README.md

     * Populate the files with the data required for your language
     * Update the `models.py` file to reflect your data structure
     * Pip install `wordweaver` (`cd wordweaver && pip install -e .`)
-    * Validate your data: `wordweaver validate-data` and fix any type errors
+    * Validate your data: `wordweaver validate` and fix any type errors
     * Once the validation passes, go back to the root and run `docker-compose build`
     * Then, to run your local version, `docker-compose up`
     * You can stop the service by running `docker-compose down`